Nife245/Skin-Disease-Detection/README.md

 - Upload skin condition images directly in the browser
 - Get predictions using a pre-trained `MobileNetV2` model
-- Simple and responsive UI (no cropping required)
+- Simple and responsive UI
 - Built with **FastAPI** and **HTML/CSS**
 - Deployed on [Render](https://render.com)